-The interesting facts about Australia section covers some of the more unusual and interesting facts about Australia; maybe some you know maybe some you don't
+In this section we'll cover some of the more unusual and interesting facts about Australia.

 The name Australia comes from the Latin Australis which means "of the South" Legends of "Terra Australis Incognita" an "unknown land of the south" date back to Roman times.